cellml/libcellml/docs/setup.rst

 zlib
 ----

 :zlib:`zlib<>` is a common compression library.
 It's important to use a 64-bit version of the library as the 32-bit is not compatible with libCellML.

-- **Windows** On Windows, it's easiest to install using the packaged version available from the :opencmiss_zlib_repo:`OpenCMISS zlib releases page<>` on GitHub.
+- **Windows** On Windows, it is easiest to install using the packaged version available from the :opencmiss_zlib_repo:`OpenCMISS zlib releases page<>` on GitHub.
-  You're welcome to build your own version if you'd rather, but please make sure it's a 64-bit implementation.
+  You are welcome to build your own version if you would rather, but please make sure it is a 64-bit implementation.
   To build :zlib:`zlib<>` from source refer to the next sub-section.
-- **Linux** zlib can be installed using :code:`sudo apt install zlib1g-dev`.
+- **Linux** For Debian based systems, zlib can be installed using :code:`sudo apt install zlib1g-dev`.
 - **macOS** zlib is already installed on macOS, so no further action is required on that platform.

 Building from source
 ++++++++++++++++++++

-To create a zlib library suitable for libCellML we need to download, configure, build, and install it.
+To create a zlib library suitable for libCellML, we need to download, configure, build, and install it.

 To download zlib clone the repository https://github.com/OpenCMISS-Dependencies/zlib::